jmriesen/rust-RSM/README.md

 ```
 Dynamic scoping makes it difficult to locally reason about the code.
 This makes it rather hard to create automatic refactoring tools that preserve behavior even for relatively simple operations like "rename variable".

 # Running the Project
-This project dose not currently produce a working executable.
+This project does not currently produce a working executable.
-If you need a working M interpreter please see [Reference-Standard-M](https://gitlab.com/Reference-Standard-M/rsm).
+If you need a working M interpreter, please see [Reference-Standard-M](https://gitlab.com/Reference-Standard-M/rsm).
 Any bugs that I find during the course of creating this clone will be reported back upstream to RSM.
 ## Development Environment Setup
 NOTE check the [GitHub actions](./.github/workflows/rust.yml) for the version of the cli tools